Guillaume Pitron: Career

-After 6 years of investigation, he published in 2018 a geopolitical book: "The Rare Metals War: The Dark Side Of the Energy Transition and Digitalization".
-His work focuses on economic, political and environmental issues related to the use of rare metals.
-He promotes the reopening of mines in France in order to avoid the export of nuisances to neighbouring countries and continents and to retain responsibility for the consequences of the energy transition.
+After 6 years of investigation, he published in 2018 a geopolitical book: "The Rare Metals War: The Dark Side of the Energy Transition and Digitalization".
+His work focuses on economic, political, and environmental issues related to the use of rare metals.
+He promotes the reopening of mines in France to avoid the export of nuisances to neighbouring countries and continents and to retain responsibility for the consequences of the energy transition.